Animal Welfare Board of India

 The Animal Welfare Board of India (AWBI), headquartered at Ballabhgarh in Haryana state, is a statutory advisory body advising the Government of India's Ministry of Fisheries, Animal Husbandry and Dairying (Department of Animal Husbandry and Dairying).
 The AWBI headquarters were previously situated in Chennai.

 History

-The Animal Welfare Board of India was established in 1962 under Section 4 of The Prevention of Cruelty to Animals Act,1960.
-Well-known humanitarian Rukmini Devi Arundale was instrumental in setting up the board and was its first chair.
+The Animal Welfare Board of India was established in 1962 under Section 4 of The Prevention of Cruelty to Animals Act, 1960.
+Well-known humanitarian Rukmini Devi Arundale participated in setting up the board and was its first chair.
 The Board consists of 28 Members, who serve for a period of 3 years.
 Its headquarters were in Chennai, and moved to Ballabhgarh in Faridabad district of Haryana in early 2018.

 The board was initially within the jurisdiction of the Government of India's Ministry of Food and Agriculture.
-In 1990, the subject of Prevention of Cruelty to Animals was transferred to the Ministry of Environment, Forests and Climate change, where it now resides.
+In 1990, the subject of prevention of cruelty to animals was transferred to the Ministry of Environment, Forests, and Climate Change, where it is now managed by the Ministry of Fisheries, Animal Husbandry, and Dairying.
+R.M.
+Kharb was the first veterinarian to have been appointed as AWBI chairperson in the five-decade history of the board.